Log in | Subscribe

 Bharat (CEV) Stage II - III emission standards for diesel construction equipment vehicles were adopted on 21 September 2006.
 The standards were structured into two tiers:

-• BS (CEV) II—These standards are based on the EU Stage I requirements, but also cover smaller engines that were not regulated under the EU Stage I.
+• BS (CEV) II—These standards were based on the EU Stage I requirements, but also cover smaller engines that were not regulated under the EU Stage I.

-• BS (CEV) III—These standards are based on US Tier 2/3 requirements.
+• BS (CEV) III—These standards were based on US Tier 2/3 requirements.

 First standards for agricultural tractors, Bharat (Trem) Stage I, became effective in 1999.
 From the Bharat (Trem) Stage III A, emission requirements for agricultural tractors became harmonized with those for construction machinery for most engine categories.